|Warfare Home History Glossary Guides Publishers Artists Techniques Topicals Blog Contact|

 Unrest in Germany grew even stronger as the new year arrived.
 The armed Spartacus Revolt led by Karl Liebknecht and Rosa Luxembourg would try to overthrow the new republic in January to form a communist state.
 Their failure not only led to their arrest and murder, it strengthened the power of the military who would scapegoat the socialists for Germany’s defeat.
 A final peace treaty was signed at Versailles with the new German republic in June.
 It would formally transfer the provinces of Alsace and Loraine lost in the Franco-Prussian War of 1871 back to France.
 President Wilson unhappy with the drastic terms of the treaty made a separate peace with the Central Powers.

 When Germany was given the final draft of the peace treaty in April, it was astounded that it was presented as un ultimatum that they could not negotiate.
-German leaders saw that its harsh terms violated all the principals that the armistice was based on and felt betrayed.
+German leaders saw that its harsh terms violated all the principles that the armistice was based on and felt betrayed.
 They were particularly upset over the clause in which Germany had to admit its guilt in starting the War.
 Representatives wanted to reject the treaty and continue the War, but after Hindenburg met with other generals, he informed chancellor Ebert that the depleted German army could not resist an attack from the allied bridgeheads on the Rhine.

 The end of the war did not mean the end of postcard production.
 The need for occupying troops meant there was still a need for cards so soldiers could write home.
 Though a number of cards depicting troops carrying out their new assignment were produced by various charities just like they did during the War, some publishers only began producing cards tracing the War’s history once the fighting was over.
 Many ordinary view-cards were also used for soldiers mail.